vvaezian/Data-Science-Fundamentals/TimeSeries/Concepts.md

 - White noise has constant Mean and Variance and close-to-zero AutoCorrelation in all lags, so it's ordinarily a stationary process.
 - In Random Walks the variance in wider intervals in bigger than the variance in smaller intervals, so a Random Walk is not a stationary process.
 - Seasonal series are not stationary because the mean depends on the time of year.
-- To check stationarity, we run the Dicky-Fuller test.
+- To check stationarity, we run the Augmented Dicky-Fuller test.
 If p-value is less than 0.05 we can reject the null hypothesis that the process is a Random Walk.
-So
+So the process is stationary (or trend-stationary?)
 - If a process is not stationary, its parameters change over time, so it is hard to model.
 - Many non-stationary series can be made stationary by transforming them.
   - Taking the difference of each point with the point before (`df.diff()`) usually helps to make data more stationary.
 Sometimes we need to apply `diff()` more than once.